 - 10. Stage Direction a direction by the playwright to the actors in the script.
 It indicates how the actor should speak and/or move during a particular line or scene.
 It also provides descriptions of what the stage should look like in terms of furniture, weather, lighting, music, etc. - 11.
 Monologue a single fictional speaker usually a performance actor gives an extended speech, either as if alone on stage (like a Shakespearian soliloquy) or as if speaking to a fictional audience.
 The personality of the character and significant events in his/her life are revealed by the speech.
 If the speaker delivers the monologue to a fictional audience, the reader also gets information about that audience, because the monologue's comments and questions allow the reader to infer information in that area.
 Also known as monodrama. - 12.
 Dialogue\ when two or more speakers speak to one another; the spoken exchanges that comprise a play. - 13.
+Interior monologue the depiction of the thoughts and feelings which flow, with no apparent logic, through the mind of a character.
+Although the term is essentially interchangeable with stream of consciousness (see the story terms handout), it has been argued that an interior monologue is an even more direct depiction of the character's consciousness.
+(NT) - 14.
+Pathos the quality in a work of literature which evokes feelings of pity, tenderness, and sympathy from the reader.
+A pathetic object, such as Lady Macbeth, by the end of the play in Shakespeare's Macbeth, usually suffers helplessly, but a tragic hero's death is too great a fall to be described as pathetic (which is why it is tragic).
+(NT) - 15.
 Dramatic irony\ when a character says something, but the audience knows more than the character does about other characters or events, so the statement comes across with a double meaning that the audience "gets" and the character doesn't.
 It is dramatic irony when Juliet first sees Romeo and says if she can't marry him, she will die, because the audience knows that by the end of the play she does marry him, and she dies anyway.
 The character's expectations and the audience's knowledge differ in dramatic irony.
-(NT)